Careers Information, Advice and Guidance

 Careers Administration Support: Anna Morton firstname.lastname@example.org

-Both Mr Rafferty and Mrs Morton can also be contacted by telephone through the main Reception on 01295 720777.
+Both Mr Rafferty and Ms Morton can also be contacted by telephone through the main Reception on 01295 720777.

 The Warriner School has a proactive strategy for the Careers Information, Advice and Guidance (CIAG) that we provide to young people.
+This is done in conjunction with OxLEP and using the latest information from the Careers and Enterprise Company.
 The strategy is embedded within a clear framework outlined below.
 It reflects the school’s ethos and meets the needs of all students by focussing on the Eight Gatsby Benchmarks of Good Career Guidance:

 - Learning from career and labour market information